m0squdev/lcd-system-monitor/README.md

    ```bash
    cargo run --release
    ```
-   or alternatively build the application with `cargo build --release` and execute the newly generated file server/target/release/server
+   or alternatively build the application with `cargo build --release` and execute the newly generated file server/target/release/server. **Warning:** cargo sets some fundamental environment variables before running the executable, hence doing it directly is not recommended.
 4. The server will try to automatically detect the client device.
 It will connect to the first device found that has the Arduino vendor ID (0x0403).
 If none are found, it will connect to the first USB device found.
 If you want to bind the program to a known device specify it as an argument (also works with `cargo run --release`).
 Nevertheless, I don't recommend to do it on Linux as the Arduino might get bound onto another device when it is connected a second time.

 ### Server Autostart (Optional)